Why did I call the book Hippos, Hotspots, and Homelands?

 how they are worn, and how specific patterns are designed for different occasions.

 “The Basotho blanket is part of everyday life and it has many different meanings.
 A woman who is ‘spoken for’ will wear her blanket as a shawl over her shoulders (for much the same reason that a Westerner would wear an engagement ring.)
 Women with small children will wear their blankets around their hips ready to be used for carrying a child on the back.
 It is also proper for a woman always to cover her shoulders, especially in the presence of her father-in-law or on public occasions such as funerals and church gatherings.”
 (National Museum in Bloemfontein.)

-The Basotho people has a long history of working in the mines and developed gumboot dancing to a fine art.
+The Basotho people have a long history of working in the mines and developed gumboot dancing to a fine art.

 Read some thrilling stories about life on the farm in QwaQwa in my upcoming book, Hippos, Hotspots, and Homelands (to be on Kindle and Amazon at the end of May).